 Contact us with inquiries and to begin with a readiness assessment to explore capacity to implement the indicators.

 COHSII is a consortium funded by the Maternal and Child Health Bureau, Health Resources and Services Administration.
 COHSII is led by the National Maternal and Child Oral Health Resource Center in partnership with the Association of State and Territorial Dental Directors and the Dental Quality Alliance.
 COHSII works with key stakeholders to improve systems of care in support of a quality-improvement, patient-centered approach to address the oral health needs of the MCH population.

-This resource was supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $1,000,000 with no funding from nongovernmental sources.
-This information or content and conclusions are those of the authors and should not be construed as the official policy of HRSA, HHS, or the U.S. government, nor should any endorsements be inferred.
+This resource was supported by the Health and Human Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an annual award totaling $1,321,950 with no funding from nongovernmental sources.
+The contents are those of the author(s) and do not necessarily represent the official views of, or endorsement by, HRSA, HHS, or the U.S. government.
+For more information, please visit www.HRSA.gov.

 ©2020 National Maternal and Child Oral Health Resource Center, Georgetown University and Dental Quality Alliance